FrumsM/ML-School-by-REU-Data-Science-Club-Project/README.md

-# ML-School-by-REU-Data-Science-Club-Final-Project
+# ML-School-by-REU-Data-Science-Club-Project
-Forecasting in-store sales (sales) based on the database of Corporación Favorita, a large equatorial food retail store.
+Forecasting in-store sales (sales) based on the database of Corporación Favorita, a large equatorial food retail store using CatBoost, XGB, LGBM

 File Descriptions and Data Field Information